The domino problem on groups of polynomial growth

 \section{A structural property of groups with thick ends}

 The main result of this section is Lemma~\ref{lemma:halingrp}.
-In this lemma, we show that any finitely generated torsion-free nilpotent group with a thick end contains a structure roughly resembling the $\N\times \Z$ grid.
+In this lemma, we show that every finitely-generated group with a thick end, whose center has a non-trivial, finitely generated and torsion-free subgroup contains a structure roughly resembling the $\N\times \Z$ grid.
 This is an extension of a classical purely graph-theoretical result of Halin~\cite{halingrid}.
 Halin's result states that any infinite graph with a thick end contains a subdivision of the $\N\times \Z$ grid (a subdivision of a graph $H$ is obtained from $H$ by replacing each edge with a path that has at least one edge; all these new paths have to be disjoint).